CEN3031-5c/Sapphire-Project18-5c/README.md

 > (Example video from [Animal Crossing Gamecube - All Snow Music](https://www.youtube.com/watch?v=fRozdaGG01M))

 - A draggable miniplayer that allows students to watch video lessons while working on the lesson itself.
+- Can be found in activity workspaces through the top right menu.

 <br/>